cnoe-io/website/docs/reference-implementation/extensions/crd-templating.md

 drwxrwxrwt   68 root  wheel   2.1K Aug  8 19:34 ..
 ```

-With the template augmented to have all the resoruces:
+With the template augmented to have all the resources:

 ```yaml
 redepiVersion: scaffolder.backstage.io/v1beta3